 Preheat oven to 425 degrees.
 Prepare a baking tray by lining with aluminum foil.

-Bake until melted and peppers are tender, about 15 minutes.
+Bake until cheese is melted and peppers are tender but still sturdy about 15 minutes.
 May be placed under the broiler for a minute or two to brown top if desired.